 Agata Krzysztofik: It is very important for us to personalize both the user support, his experience, and to guide the user through his use journey within the platform.
 And, that’s why we also gather the data during the onboarding process, which the user provides us with.
 And, we ask the users to evolve their experience level, assimilation, from which industry, they’re coming from … Or, if they’re using SimScale as professional users or economic users.
 Based on this, we also personalize their experience like, for example, with emails.
 We are sending a different set of emails.
 There’s a completely different track for someone who is an academic user from someone who is a professional user.
 And the same, the emails are adjusted to their experience level.

 We do this for emails, but also, for example, in adverts and in many other different areas of marketing.
 Like for example, in adverts, we use dynamic landing pages so for every single campaign that we have and for our most important keywords, we have dedicated landing pages.
 And that way, we make sure that if the user is searching for something, when he clicks on the ad, he actually gets the information that he was looking for.

 Michael Krigsman: And, are you using just the data that comes up when they register or are there other kinds of data that you're mixing into this as well?

 Thanks to this, we, for example, could measure really what we did well.
-Like a year ago, my jury of our marking-qualified eats was generated through page channels like adverts.
+Like a year ago, my jury of our marking-qualified leads generated through page channels like adverts.
 This year, 79% are generated through nonpaid channels, so it is a huge difference, and a really good success for us as well.